Band Member Bios

 Blending unique experiene and perspectives of each player makes this band special.
 The explosive energy on stage is rooted in the passion each member has for music.

-Brass Menagerie has been together for more than 20 years.
+Brass Menagerie has been together for over 20 years.

 Mike’s musical experience is rich, having established his roots in Southern Gospel, 70/80's R&B, Blues, Jazz, Funk, and Swing, singing for bands such as Billy Club Snyder & the Snitch Boyz, Funktion Junction, The UnderGroove, 2 of a Kind, The Flatfoot Rollers, The No Limits Band.

 His dream is for Brass Menagerie to be recognized as a stage show leader in musicianship and entertainment value.
 He is thrilled to be a part of an ensemble that can go from Bruno Mars to Bobby Darrin in a drum beat

 Craig Mesenbring has been playing since he was 10 years old.
 He started his musical career as a school band “nerd”…hardly…then started playing in horn bands, and eventually became seriously interested in classical playing with a brass quintet.
 His most influential mentor in music was his college trumpet professor, Al Moore.
 Bands that influenced him the most include Blood, Sweat, and Tears, Chicago, Tower of Power and Maurice Andre.

 Craig’s impressive background includes playing for several great bands, including Top Brass, Open Road, Octopus, Chance, and even played a gig with Smokey Robinson and the Miracles.

 Today the tunes he enjoys most are Uptown Funk, any Chicago tune, and any of the four Victor Ewald quintets.